Before

 Lack of design system made our design handoffs with developers inefficient since there were no clear design guidelines.

-Inconsistency in UI patterns was affecting our MVP and brand trust while pitching the demo product to potential clients and investors
+Inconsistency in UI patterns was affecting our MVP and brand trust while pitching the product to potential clients and investors

 Without a modular design system there was lack of scalability and accessibility, to add new screens we had to create designs from scratch.